skeema/skeema/doc/options.md

 **Type** | string
 **Restrictions** | none

-This option causes Skeema to shell out to an external process for running ALTER TABLE statements via `skeema push`.
+This option causes Skeema to shell out to an external process, such as `pt-online-schema-change`, for running ALTER TABLE statements via `skeema push`.
 The output of `skeema diff` will also display what command-line would be executed, but it won't actually be run.

 This command supports use of special variables.
 Skeema will dynamically replace these with an appropriate value when building the final command-line.
 See [options with variable interpolation](config.md#options-with-variable-interpolation) for more information.
 The following variables are supported by `alter-wrapper`: